 About Us

-Black Girls Who [M]ove [A]round [T]rials and [H]urdles (BGWM) is a year-round empowerment and educational initiative serving Black women and girls from 10th grade through career retirement.
-We are dedicated to fostering academic excellence, professional growth, and emotional well-being among black women and girls either interested in entering math related professions or currently working in these spaces (engineering, computer science, information technology, math education, data analysis, etc.) Our comprehensive program offers tailored support, starting with a transformative summer institute for high school students providing intensive academic training, mentorship, and exposure to math-related careers.
+She [M]oves [A]round [T]rials and [H]urdle[s] (She M.A.T.Hs.) is a year-round empowerment and educational initiative serving Black women and girls from 10th grade through career retirement.
+We are dedicated to fostering academic excellence, professional growth, and emotional well-being among black women and girls either interested in entering math related professions or currently working in these spaces (engineering, computer science, information technology, math education, data analysis, etc.) Our comprehensive program offers tailored support, starting with a transformative summer institute for high school students providing intensive academic training, mentorship, and exposure to STEM and math-related careers.

 Our Mission, Vision, & Values